sublimevibez/odin-recipes/readme.md

-a simple recipe webpage in html for now plan to fully integrate css and javascript
+a simple recipe webpage for my wifes famous cowboy chicken! plan to fully integrate css and javascript